Where to See Fireworks in Raleigh, N.C., on July 4th Weekend

-The Carolina Mudcats will be kicking off July with a full week of home games (July 1-7).
-Celebrate Independence Day with the Mudcats and you'll enjoy "the best fireworks show in Eastern N.C." that follows the game.
+The Carolina Mudcats will kick off July with a full week of home games (7/1-6).
+Celebrate Independence Day with the Mudcats, and you'll enjoy "the best fireworks show in Eastern N.C." that follows the game (7/3 and 7/4).

 Grab a blanket and head to Garner's Lake Benson Park on July 3 for an evening of patriotic entertainment.
-The Independence Day Celebration starts at 5pm and features games for kids and local food and beverage offerings.
-The North Carolina Symphony will play a rousing patriotic program at 8:30pm, followed by fireworks.
+The Independence Day Celebration starts at 5pm with music from Bull City Syndicate plus features games for kids as well as local food and beverage offerings.
+The North Carolina Symphony will play a rousing patriotic program later in the evening, followed by fireworks.
 Admission is free.

-Check out Apex’s Olde Fashioned 4th of July from 9am-1pm.
-Street performers, karaoke, carnival games and a climbing wall are sure to entertain.
+Check out Apex’s Olde Fashioned 4th of July (7/4) from 9am-1pm, where street performers, karaoke, a water slide, carnival games and a climbing wall are sure to entertain.

 Downtown Raleigh will host the city's Fourth of July fireworks extravaganza, The 'Works!
-Join in on the Independence Day Celebration during the day with live music, a beer/wine tent, kids rides and games, Circus Maximus, street performers, eating contests, food and art vendors, picnic on Fayetteville St. and more.
-Fireworks will light up the sky over the Duke Energy Center for the Performing Arts starting around 9:30pm.
+Join in on the all-day Independence Day celebration beginning at noon with live music, a beer/wine tent, kids rides and games, street performers, eating contests, food and art vendors, a picnic on Fayetteville St. and more.
+Fireworks will light up the sky over both the Duke Energy Center for the Performing Arts and Red Hat Amphitheater starting around 9:30pm.
 Admission is free.

-Brier Creek's 9th Annual Independence Day Celebration begins on July 4 at 5pm at the Brier Creek Commons with the "Show Us Your Stripes Block Party," featuring bounce houses, face painting and fireworks after dark.
+Brier Creek's 10th Annual Independence Day Celebration begins on July 4 at 7pm at the Brier Creek Commons with the "Show Us Your Stripes Block Party," featuring bounce houses, face painting, food and more for the entire family.
+Fireworks get underway after dark.

 Join the town of Holly Springs for the July 5th Celebration, a traditional celebration of America's birthday at Bass Lake Park.
 Admission is free and pets are allowed on a leash.
 There will be field day-style competitions, food, crafts and a fireworks display beginning at 9:15pm.
 Parking is available at Sugg Farm.